The ultimate fate of the two Nature STAP cell papers remains in troubled limbo.

-He was variously quoted as believing in STAP or alternatively as just thinking it was an unproven hypothesis.
+He was variously quoted as believing in STAP cells or alternatively as just thinking it was an unproven hypothesis.

 - Organize, keep records, and annotate your images.
 It seems that the STAP papers were plagued by confusion over images and the way image data was handled or changed.
 More broadly in science, sometimes research projects generate tons of data even if they are not “big data” genomics projects.
 In fact, it is not unusual for just one line of cell or developmental biology research to generate hundreds of image files.
 Each one might have a different exposure time or other varying attributes and researchers might legitimately adjust some images that are too faint, etc. It is wise to use a system where lab members catalog images and a naming paradigm that includes the date.
 Any changes to images must also be documented in writing and original unmodified forms kept as trackable backup files.